Gluten-Free Bread and Challah Rolls Recipe

 I was very happy with my last batch: equal parts almond flour, fine corn meal and oat flour.
 So, 4 cups of each.
 For nut-allergic diners, I recommend replacing the almond flour with brown rice flour.

-GLUTEN-FREE BREAD ROLLS
+GLUTEN-FREE BREAD ROLLS (OR WATER CHALLAH ROLLS)

 6 ½ cups warm water (or part milk or dairy-free milk)